ololodream/recipeFinder/README.md

 "# recipeFinder"
+# Introduction:

+This is a web application.
+Given a list of items in the fridge (presented as a csv list), and a collection of recipes (a collection of JSON formatted recipes), produce a recommendation for what to cook tonight.

+If more than one recipe is found, then preference should be given to the recipe with the closest use-by item If no recipe is found, the program should return “Order Takeout”.
+Using the sample input(recipe.json and fridge.csv) , the program should return "Salad Sandwich".

+Note: In this program, if two recipes have the ingredients with the same closest use-by date, the program will compare the second closest use-by dates of these two recipes.
+See branch 12.

+1. Click the link below

 https://recipefinder.shinyapps.io/recipefinder/

+2. Upload your recipe (.json) and fridge (.csv) files, you can customize them or simply choose them from folder "file2"

+3. The result will show the best choice of what to cook

-# requirements
+# file structure
-Given a list of items in the fridge (presented as a csv list), and a collection of recipes (a collection of JSON formatted recipes), produce a recommendation for what to cook tonight.

-Program should be written to take two inputs; fridge csv list, and the json recipe data.
-You can write it as a web page which takes input through a form.
-The only rule is that it must run and return a valid result using the provided input data.

-Input: fridge csv Format: item, amount, unit, use-by ;

-Item (string) = the name of the ingredient – e.g. egg)

-Amount (int) = the amount

-Unit (enum) = the unit of measure, values; of (for individual items; eggs, bananas etc) grams ml (milliliters) slices

-Use-By (date) = the use by date of the ingredient (dd/mm/yy)

-e.g.
-bread,10,slices,25/12/2014 cheese,10,slices,25/12/2014 butter,250,grams,25/12/2014 peanut butter,250,grams,2/12/2014 mixed salad,150,grams,26/12/2013
-recipes json Array of recipes with format specified as below name : String ingredients[] item : String amount : int unit : enum

-e.g. [
-{
-"name": "grilled cheese on toast", "ingredients": [ { "item":"bread", "amount":"2", "unit":"slices"}, { "item":"cheese", "amount":"2", "unit":"slices"}
-]
-} , {
-"name": "salad sandwich", "ingredients": [
-{ "item":"bread", "amount":"2", "unit":"slices"}, { "item":"mixed salad", "amount":"100", "unit":"grams"}
-] }
-]
+server: server.R

+layout: ui.R

+class： RecipeFinder.R

+static data： global.R

-# Notes
+# testing

-An ingredient that is past its use-by date cannot be used for cooking.
-If more than one recipe is found, then preference should be given to the recipe with the closest use-by item If no recipe is found, the program should return “Order Takeout” Program should be all-inclusive and a run script (if required) included Please include evidence of unit testing
-Using the sample input above, the program should return "Salad Sandwich".
+ 1. Coverage Testing

+ script that automatically executes testing: test_script.R

+branch coverage testing cases: files2

+test result:  test_result.xlsx

+In this project, I apply branch-coverage-based testing method and control-flow graphs to cover the program with test cases.
+Every possible alternative in a branch of the program is executed at least once by that test cases, and each test case represents one branch or path exists in the program.
+Furthermore, all the actual outputs is the same as expected outputs under this test.

+  2. Penetration Testing

+fuzz testing tool that generates test cases: RecipeFinderFuzzer.py

+penetration testing cases:files

+result:  ptest_result.xlsx

+To test the security of the program, I designed a fuzz testing tool to detect program behaviors such as exceptions, segmentation faults and memory leaks.
+The fuzzing tool is generation-based that preserves the structure and grammar of .json and .csv files, and randomly modifies parts of value within that structures.
+For example, some of the fuzzer files only replace the value of the key "amount", making it less than zero.
+Through analysing the testing results, the program passes the penetration test and could be proved to be secure.